 Newly generated API tokens don't have any permissions.
 Please read the next section to learn how to set access permissions.

 6.3 Access Control

-By default new users and API tokens do not have any permission.
+By default, new users and API tokens do not have any permissions.
 Instead you need to specify what is allowed and what is not.
-You can do this by assigning roles to users/tokens on specific objects like datastores or remotes.
-The following roles exist: